nasa/refine/README.md

 `refine` can function without depencies, but the typical use cases of parallel execution and geometry evaluation require an MPI implementation and [Engineering Sketch Pad](https://acdl.mit.edu/ESP/ESPreadme.txt).
-A native implementaion of a recursive coordinate bisection parallel partition algorithm is included, but better results are expected with [ParMETIS](http://glaros.dtc.umn.edu/gkhome/metis/parmetis/overview).
+A native implementaion of a recursive coordinate bisection partition algorithm is included, but better results are expected with [ParMETIS](http://glaros.dtc.umn.edu/gkhome/metis/parmetis/overview).